 - The boss Ethan was going to report to is let go or has moved on just before Ethan’s first day.
 Suddenly, he’ll be reporting to someone different than the hiring manager they originally interviewed with.

 - A restructuring takes place, a round of layoffs happens, or the company has been bought outright by another company, and this shifts Ethan’s working environment or office culture.
 Or he now reports to a different boss or new team.

 Not palatable situations, but recruiting through change does happen, especially in today’s dynamic economy of agile startups and enterprise takeovers.
-Zoe Morin, Workable’s VP of Product Marketing, has been through it as a manager who ultimately took on a new hire, and also in Ethan’s shoes as a candidate herself.
+Zoe Morin, Workable’s one-time VP of Product Marketing and thereafter SVP of Marketing, has been through it as a manager who ultimately took on a new hire, and also in Ethan’s shoes as a candidate herself.